Frequently Asked Questions

 2. Does Congressman Lowenthal offer internships in the California and Capitol Hill offices?

 Yes, Congressman Lowenthal offers internships for college students and recent graduates in the Capitol Hill office and for high school and college students in the district office.
 For more information, please visit the internship section or contact the office at which you would be interested in serving as an intern.

 3. How can I order a flag that has been flown over the US Capitol?

-Congressman Lowenthal offers United States flags at actual cost as a service to he constituents.
+Congressman Lowenthal offers United States flags at actual cost as a service to his constituents.
 At your request, he can even have your flag flown over the U.S. Capitol.
 To order a flag, please go to the flag section or contact the Congressman’s Capitol Hill office at (202) 225-7924.

 4. How can I get help resolving a problem that I am having with a federal agency?